Striped Mullet Stock Statusin North Carolina

 Recreational Trends

 Striped Mullet is not a popular target species for recreational anglers in North Carolina.
 However, recreational anglers will use cast nets to collect juvenile Striped Mullet (called “Finger Mullet”) as bait to catch other species.
-Data collection programs rarely encounter coastal anglers fishing for Striped Mullet, so the available data is scattered and imprecise.
+Data collection programs rarely encounter coastal anglers fishing for Striped Mullet.
+As a result, so the data is often scattered and imprecise.